TaoK/HDCompressibilitySurvey/README.md

     during the data collection process, for visual clarity / to avoid confusion.
 * Allowing for editing the "target percent of files" for compressibility testing - currently fixed at 10%
 * Add some sort of "submit to the mothership" functionality so that people could contribute their local stats and we could build up a "fair" picture across many systems
+* Perform compression test on files in random order, to help promote meaningful results partway (don't get stuck for 30 minutes testing one extension)
+* For compression test, select files proportionally by size, selecting random stretches of data instead of biasing towards smaller files
+* Support multiple compression algorithms, allow for comparisons

 ### License / Third-party Code